chan18/CKA/notes.md

 used to bypass authorization layer, Used when authorization is broken, in emergencies.
 * super-admin.conf - kubernetes-admin

-config filel for kubelet, to locate api server and present correct client certificate to authenticate
+config file for kubelet, to locate api server and present correct client certificate to authenticate
 * kubelet.conf

 * controller-manager.conf